 A common way for businesses, particularly exporters of goods, to enter new markets is to enter into an agreement with a distributor based in the foreign country.
-Dutch law on distribution agreements is relatively complex and we advise you to contact a lawyer at Blenheim before entering into a distribution agreement.
+Dutch law on distribution agreements is relatively complex.

 A distributor purchases goods from the supplier and sells these on to third parties in his own name and for his own account.
 A distribution agreement must be distinguished from an agency agreement.
 Under an agency agreement the agent sells the product on behalf of and in the name of the principal.
 This difference has important implications for the relative rights, obligations and liabilities of the parties.